dreipol/retina/README.md

     $ pip install retina

-Register the adapters you want to use somewhere at boot:
+Register the adapters you want to use somewhere at boot.
+If you're using django, a good location is in the `ready` method of a [AppConfig](https://docs.djangoproject.com/en/2.1/ref/applications/#django.apps.AppConfig.ready)

 ```python
 from filer.models import Image as FilerImage